Do I need a prescription for cosmetic, colored contacts?

 Prompted by reports of unauthorized sales of colored and patterned non-corrective contact lenses, better known as cosmetic contact lenses, several state agencies are issuing a warning about possible health risks associated with use of the lenses.

-A joint alert from the Texas Department of Health (TDH), Texas State Board of Medical Examiners, Texas Optometry Board, and the Texas Attorney General warns about wearing the lenses without medical supervision.
+A joint alert from the Texas Department of State Health Services (DSHS), Texas State Board of Medical Examiners, Texas Optometry Board, and the Texas Attorney General warns about wearing the lenses without medical supervision.
 Risks include bacterial infection, allergic reaction to the lens coating, insufficient oxygen to the cornea, abrasions and corneal ulcers.
 If not treated, these conditions can result in permanent eye damage or blindness.

 All contact lenses are medical devices, which are sold and dispensed only by a legally authorized individual or business.
 All contact lenses must be dispensed by prescription from the physician or optometrist who examined and fitted the person.